RenderKit/ospray-studio/README.md

 ## Using OSPRay Studio

-At its core, OSPRay Studio maintains a scenegraph of nodes representing the current scene as a tree.
+At its core, OSPRay Studio maintains a scenegraph of nodes representing the current scene as a `DAG`.
 This simplifies user interaction with the scene and hides the maintenance of OSPRay state.
 The scenegraph manages the four primary OSPRay components: the `FrameBuffer`, `Camera`, `Renderer`, and `World`.
 OSPRay Studio currently offers three different modes in which it can operate.